slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 ### Adversary goal

-The SLSA Build track defends against an adversary whose primary goal is to tamper with a build to create unexpected, vulnerable, or malicious behavior in the output artifact while avoiding detection.
-Their means of doing so is generating build provenance that does not faithfully represent the built artifact's origins or build process.
+The SLSA Build track defends against an adversary whose primary goal is to inject unofficial behavior into a package artifact while avoiding detection.
+Remember that verifiers only accept artifacts whose provenance matches expectations.
+To bypass this, the adversary tries to either (a) tamper with a legitimate build whose provenance already matches expectations, or (b) tamper with an illegitimate build's provenance to make it match expectations.

 More formally, if a build with external parameters P would produce an artifact with binary hash X and a build with external parameters P' would produce an